-There are many types of obstacles in Outlaw to help make it difficult to hit your opponent, and they fall into basic categories:
+There are several types of obstacles in Outlaw; they fall into three basic categories:

-- There are the cactus, the stage coach, and the wall obstacles.
+- Cacti, the stage coach, and the wall obstacles.

 - There is destructible terrain, which disappears a square at a time with each hit, and there's solid terrain that is undamaged by attacks.

-- There is moving terrain which continues upward, but retains damage given, and stationary terrain.
+- There is moving terrain which continues upward, but retains damage given.

 In addition to two player, there is also a target practice mode, where a moving target rapidly bounces from the top to the bottom of the screen and back.
 Players have a limited amount of time to hit the target a set number of times.

 There is a possibility that the game stagnates, where neither player is willing to expose him or herself to opponent's fire.
 It's recommended by this contributor that destructible terrain is used to help reduce this tendency.